 How to Join a StoryGraph Reading Challenge

-To find a reading challenge to join, go to the Reading Challenges page in your StoryGraph app by tapping on the menu in the top right corner of the screen and selecting Reading Challenges.
+To find a reading challenge to join, go to the Challenges page in your StoryGraph app by tapping on the medal icon at the bottom of the screen.
 Then tap Browse to see all the live challenges currently available in the StoryGraph Challenge Directory.

 You can use the filters to find challenges that interest you, or search for a specific challenge if you already know one you want to join.